 College Athletes at 2020 Olympic Games

-The Olympics 2020 are history and will go down as one of the most successful Olympic games for NCAA athletes.
+The Olympics 2020 have been history for quite some time now and will go down as one of the most successful Olympic games for NCAA athletes.
 History was made, world records were broken, and new stars were born.
 With a staggering amount of 124 medals, current or former NCAA athletes collected more medals than any other country at the 2020 Olympics.

 In total, they collected 41 gold medals, 41 silver medals and 42 bronze medals.
 Doesn’t sound too bad right?

-Again, this shows the athletic level in college and that every athlete should consider college sports as a viable stepping stone for a professional sports career.
+Again, this shows the athletic level in college and that every athlete may want to consider college sports as a viable stepping stone for a professional sports career.
 Whether it is gymnastics, track and field or swimming, college athletes competed in nearly every sport at the Olympics.

 Top 5 “college-related” facts about the Olympic Games: